Officer Tiffany Anderson – Brenham Police Department

 She was hired back and reinstated four days after her firing.

 On Sept.
 11, 2016, a 17-year-old driver called 911 to report that another car sideswiped her car near 13th and Maize and that the driver refused to pull over.
-She phoned in a description of the car and the driver and the license tag, which police traced to Andersons, records show.
+She phoned in a description of the car and the driver and the license tag, which police traced to Anderson’s, records show.

 According to the EEOC complaint filed by Tiffany Dahlquist Anderson, it began with a false report.
 On Sept.
 11, 2016, “an individual filed a false police report claiming that Ms. Andeson made contact with her car while they were both driving, and failed to stop,” the complaint said.
-The Eagle is not identifying the driver of the other car because she was a minor.

 There was an issue over the amount of Anderson’s alcohol consumption on her day off.
 A police sergeant compiled a report – with unrecorded statements – paraphrasing Anderson as indicating that she had one drink.
 In the internal investigation – using a recorded interview done four days after the alleged accident – “she stated she had three (3) drinks and two (2) shots.”